 3. Include something that makes you feel good about yourself (or that will help you on the road to getting there).

 Whether you get a haircut, a gym membership, go to therapy to work out some of the things that are holding you back, or a journal to record your thoughts, doing something to make yourself feel better about your post-divorce self will help you see how great you are, something you might need a reminder about.
-Adriana Velez shared her bucket list with the Huffington Post, and she’s included items such as “Buy flowers for myself” and “Get a theme song”.
+Adriana Velez shared her bucket list with the Huffington Post, and she’s included items such as “Buy flowers for me” and “Get a theme song”.

 4. Add something silly, fun, or adventurous to your list.